benjaminion/upgrading-ethereum-book/src/book.md

 Effective balances are guaranteed to vary much more slowly than actual balances by adding [hysteresis](https://en.wikipedia.org/wiki/Hysteresis) to their calculation.

-In our context, hysteresis means that if the effective balance is 31 ETH, the actual balance must rise to 32.25 ETH to trigger an effective balance update to 32 ETH.
-Similarly, if the effective balance is 31 ETH, then the actual balance must fall to 30.75 ETH to trigger an effective balance update to 30 ETH.
+In our context, hysteresis means that if the effective balance is 31&nbsp;ETH, the actual balance must rise to 32.25&nbsp;ETH to trigger an effective balance update to 32&nbsp;ETH.
+Similarly, if the effective balance is 31&nbsp;ETH, then the actual balance must fall to 30.75&nbsp;ETH to trigger an effective balance update to 30&nbsp;ETH.

 The following chart illustrates the behaviour.

-  - The actual balance and the effective balance both start at 32 ETH.
+  - The actual balance and the effective balance both start at 32&nbsp;ETH.
   - Initially the actual balance rises.
-Effective balance is capped at 32 ETH, so it does not get updated.
+Effective balance is capped at 32&nbsp;ETH, so it does not get updated.
-  - Only when the actual balance falls below 31.75 ETH does the effective balance get reduced to 31 ETH.
+  - Only when the actual balance falls below 31.75&nbsp;ETH does the effective balance get reduced to 31&nbsp;ETH.
-  - Although the actual balance rises and oscillates around 32 ETH, no effective balance update is triggered and it remains at 31 ETH.
+  - Although the actual balance rises and oscillates around 32&nbsp;ETH, no effective balance update is triggered and it remains at 31&nbsp;ETH.
-  - Eventually the actual balance rises above 32.25 ETH, and the effective balance is updated to 32 ETH.
+  - Eventually the actual balance rises above 32.25&nbsp;ETH, and the effective balance is updated to 32&nbsp;ETH.
-  - Despite the actual balance falling again, it does not fall below 31.75 ETH, so the effective balance remains at 32 ETH.
+  - Despite the actual balance falling again, it does not fall below 31.75&nbsp;ETH, so the effective balance remains at 32&nbsp;ETH.

 <a id="img_hysteresis"></a>
 <div class="image">